deepakkumar-180/SocketStudy/README.md

             reply = "Hello!
 Nice to meet you."

-        elif "my name is" in msg_lower or "i am" in msg_lower: reply = "Nice to meet you!
-I am your server."
+        elif "my name is" in msg_lower or "i am" in msg_lower: reply = " I am your server."

         elif "how are you" in msg_lower or "what about you" in msg_lower: reply = "I am doing well.
 Thanks for asking!"

         elif "fine" in msg_lower:
-            reply = "Glad to hear that!
-How can I help you?"
+            reply = "How can I help you?"

         elif "bye" in msg_lower or "goodbye" in msg_lower: reply = "Goodbye!
 Have a great day."